koakh/IonicOAuth2OICPReactDemo/HYDRA.md

 	--scope openid,offline
 ```

-now navigae to <https://kuartzo.com:5555/> and start authorization flow with **Authorize application**
+now navigate to <https://kuartzo.com:5555/> and start authorization flow with **Authorize application**

 FAILS ON